Key messages

 References

-- ABS & AIHW (Australian Bureau of Statistics & Australian Institute of Health and Welfare) 2008.
+- ABS & AIHW (Australian Institute of Health and Welfare) 2008.
 The health and welfare of Australia's Aboriginal and Torres Strait Islander peoples 2008.
 Canberra: ABS & AIHW.

 - AIHW (Australian Institute of Health and Welfare) 2011.
 Headline indicators for children's health, development and wellbeing 2011.
 Canberra: AIHW.